-These dates commemorate two significant milestones in the reconciliation journey, the successful 1967 referendum and the High Court Mabo decision respectively.
+The dates of Reconciliation Week are significant milestones in the reconciliation journey, the successful 1967 referendum and the High Court Mabo decision respectively.

 Since then much has happened, including greater acknowledgement of Aboriginal and Torres Strait Islander rights to land and sea; understanding of the impact of colonisation; past government policies and practices; and an embracing of stories of Aboriginal and Torres Strait Islander success and contribution.

 Reconciliation has both symbolic and practical elements.
 A spirit of goodwill, mutual respect and recognition of the effects of colonisation on Australia's first people are the symbolic cornerstones of the reconciliation effort.
 On the practical side, working towards an improved quality of life for Aboriginal people – particularly in areas such as health, education and employment – is essential for achieving equity for all South Australians.